Cutoff for Random Walks on Upper Triangular Matrices

 \subsection{Historic Overview}

-In this section, we give a fairly comprehensive account of previous work on random Cayley graphs, for cutoff and then for typical distance, and compare our results with existing ones.
-The cutoff phenomenon in particular for this model has received a great deal of attention over the years.
+In this subsection, we give a fairly comprehensive account of previous work on random Cayley graphs, for cutoff and then for typical distance; we compare our results with existing ones.
+The occurrence of cutoff in particular has received a great deal of attention over the years.
 We also mention, where relevant, other results which we have proved in companion papers; see also \S\ref{sec-p1:intro:rmks:advert}.